-Common Sense is something we all have; it is shaped by parents, teachers, faith, past experiences.
-Life is like dodgeball.
-The harder you try to stay in the game, the more you fear you will hit and be knocked out of the game, the more likely it can become a reality.
+We all have Common Sense shaped by parents, teachers, faith, and past experiences.
+Life is like a game of dodgeball.
+The harder you try to stay in the game, the more you fear you will hit and be knocked out of the game, and the more likely it will become a reality.

-Common Sense is what we learned in the Kindergarten of Life and includes basic survival instincts, a knowing when things may seem unsafe even in unfamiliar settings.
+Common Sense is what we learn in Kindergarten of Life and includes basic survival instincts, knowing when things may seem unsafe, even in unfamiliar settings.

-When a traveler does things traveling, they would never do in their country of origin.
+When travelers do things while traveling, they would never do them in their Country of origin.

-Uganda, to most Tourists, is an unfamiliar Territory.
-Most visitors know very little about Uganda upon arrival.
-Common sense will tell you that you should travel with a local driver-guide who knows Uganda, its culture, and ways, having years of experience keeping Visitors safe and secure.
-We call them our Guardian Angels that implement a safari in a safe, secure, and most memorable way.
+To most tourists, Uganda is an unfamiliar Territory, and most visitors know extraordinarily little about Uganda upon arrival.
+Common Sense will tell you you should travel with a local driver-guide who knows Uganda, its culture, and ways.

 Common Sense – Do not Leave Home without it – that is the best Security Advice we can give you.